 Now that the texture is applied and adjusted, we can export the mesh.
 You can select it, then go to Export.
-OBJ format allows the export of textured meshes.
+OBJ, GLB and FBX formats allow the export of textured meshes.
 Note that some software are not able to handle files with big coordinates, so maybe you will have to translate your mesh near the origin to remove them.